arpitthool/arpitthool/README.md

 ### Hi there 👋
-🔭 I’m currently working as an Associate Software Engineer at Acquia, Pune.
+I am a Graduate Student pursuing M.S. in C.S. at Virginia Tech, actively seeking an internship in Summer' 22 Previously worked as Associate Software Engineer at Acquia, Pune.
-🌱 I’m currently learning Symfony, Laravel, VueJS and Docker.
+Have worked with technologies such as Laravel, VueJS and Docker.
 📫 Connect with me on:   [Linkedin](https://www.linkedin.com/in/arpit-thool/) [Leetcode](https://leetcode.com/arpit_thool/)
 [Hackerrank](https://www.hackerrank.com/arpit_thool) [Hackerearth](https://www.hackerearth.com/@aro98)
 [Mail](arpitthool1@gmail.com)